ghing/learning-collaborative-maps/README.md

 Set the `NPM_CONFIG_PRODUCTION` environment variable so that the `devDependencies` in `package.json` are installed.
 We need these to build our static assets in the `postinstall` script:

     heroku config:set NPM_CONFIG_PRODUCTION=false

+TODO: Document setting environment variables in Heroku for token-based authentication.
+Until then, you can probably figure it out by looking at the variables in the configuration section and the `heroku config:set` examples above.

 Deploying the app
 -----------------